-All-wheel drive (AWD) vehicles equipped with a 3.5L engine can't be towed with any wheels on the ground, as vehicle or transmission damage may occur.
-It is recommended to tow your vehicle with all four wheels off the ground such as when using a car-hauling trailer.
+All-wheel drive (AWD) vehicles CANNOT be flat-towed (all wheels on the ground), as vehicle or transmission damage may occur.
+It is recommended to tow your vehicle with all four (4) wheels off the ground such as when using a car-hauling trailer.
 Otherwise, no recreational towing is permitted.